sapcc/maia/docs/developers-guide.md

 * all: builds and tests the binary for the current platform from scratch
 * clean: removes temporary files, vendored go packages dependencies and generated code
 * generate: recreates generated code (mocks, UI binding code)
-* build: builds the executable for the current platfrom
+* build: builds the executable for the current platform
 * build/platforms: builds the executable for all supported platforms
 * build/docker: builds a docker image
 * vendor: updates the vendored go packages to latest (according to `glide.yaml`)